Presentation of the scheme

 Paris has always been associated with creativity.
 It was only natural, therefore, that the capital should have an award to recognize this singularity.
 And so, in 1993, the Grand Prix de la Création de la Ville de Paris was born, an annual award for a talented creator.
-Today, the awarding of the Grands Prix is part of the city's policy to support the creative professions, an essential sector for Paris in terms of economic activity and employment, cultural and tourist dynamism, revitalization of neighborhoods and international influence.
+Today, the Grand Prix is part of the city's policy to support the creative professions.
+These sectors represent a real asset for Paris in terms of economic activity and employment, cultural and tourist dynamism, revitalization of neighborhoods and international influence.

-Every year for the past 30 years, the Grands Prix de la Création has been detecting up-and-coming talent and spotlighting the design, fashion and art professions that are working towards new imaginations, offering new uses, and responding to environmental and societal challenges.
-This is why it was necessary to reaffirm this commitment through the Grands Prix de la Création categories.
+Every year for the past 30 years, the Grands Prix de la Création has been detecting up-and-coming talent and spotlighting design, fashion and arts and crafts that work towards new imaginations, offer new uses, and respond to environmental and societal challenges.

-The Prix Révélation rewards a professional whose project is promising, creative and has development prospects.
+The Prix Révélation rewards a professional whose project is promising, creative and has prospects for development.
 The prize acts as a talent spotlight.

-The Prix Engagement rewards a professional for his or her creativity, research, innovation and entrepreneurial approach, as well as his or her ability to develop and provide solutions to the challenges and uses of our time.
+The Prix Engagement rewards a professional for his or her creative, research and innovative approach, and for his or her ability to provide solutions to the challenges and uses of our time.

-• Métiers d'art: the Prix Engagement rewards a professional for his or her creativity, research, innovation and hybridization, and for his or her ability to develop know-how and its applications.
+• Métiers d'art: the Prix Engagement rewards a professional for his or her creative approach, research, innovation and hybridization, and for his or her ability to develop know-how and its applications.
 It is also open to professionals and companies committed to the transmission of know-how or the dissemination of knowledge.

-• Fashion: the Commitment Prize rewards a professional for his or her entrepreneurial approach, ability to develop and create a brand or company that is mindful of its impact, and to respond to strategic issues for the French fashion industry (local manufacturing, sourcing of raw materials, commitment to transmission, job creation, relocation, etc.).
+• Fashion: the Commitment Prize rewards a professional for his or her entrepreneurial approach, ability to develop, create a brand or a company that is mindful of its impact, and respond to strategic issues for the French fashion industry (local manufacturing, sourcing of raw materials, commitment to transmission, job creation, relocation, etc.).

-• Design: the Prix Engagement rewards a professional for his or her creative, research and innovative approach, and for his or her ability to provide solutions to the challenges and uses of our time, whether in the fields of objects, spaces, graphic and digital design, or services.
+• Design: the Prix Engagement rewards a professional for his or her creative, research and innovative approach, and for his or her ability to provide solutions to the challenges and uses of our time, whether in the fields of objects, spaces, graphics, digital design or services.

 The Prix Accessoires Mode, in partnership with ADC, recognizes emerging and established accessories projects (leather goods, shoes, gloves, belts, etc.).